Part 1 (Twin Peaks): Critical reception

 "Part 1" received critical acclaim.
-On Rotten Tomatoes, the episode received a 100% rating with an average score of 8.85 out of 10 based on 26 reviews.
+On Rotten Tomatoes, the episode received a 100% rating based on 29 reviews.
 The critics' consensus reads, "'Part One' suggests Twin Peaks hasn't left any of its singularly unsettling power during the show's long layoff — and proves this is one series revival not motivated by empty nostalgia".
-Writing for IndieWire, Liz Shannon Miller gave the episode a B+, expressing disappointment at the "pretty staggering" violence against women in both this episode and Part 2, but praising the show as "fascinating in our current era of revivals, because it eschews all the conventions used by other series".
-She went on to praise Kyle MacLachlan's performance as "impressive", extending the praise to the rest of the cast in the light of the "insane" circumstances they worked under ("all actors were only given their own lines, and no knowledge of the full story").
-Ultimately, she called the premiere "plenty watchable", but added that "there are a few elements that don't go down as easy as damn good coffee."
+In IndieWire, Liz Shannon Miller gave the episode a B+, expressing disappointment at the "pretty staggering" violence against women in both this episode and Part 2, but calling the show "fascinating in our current era of revivals, because it eschews all the conventions used by other series".
+She called Kyle MacLachlan's performance "impressive", extending the praise to the rest of the cast in the light of the "insane" circumstances they worked under ("all actors were only given their own lines, and no knowledge of the full story").
+Ultimately, she called the premiere "plenty watchable", but added, "there are a few elements that don't go down as easy as damn good coffee."

 The New York Times James Poniewozik gave the episode a positive review, praising Lynch's visual imagination as "inimitable" and likening the episode to the glass box it features while also drawing comparisons to Lost, Fargo and True Detective.
 Poniewozik wrote, "[t]he original Twin Peaks was powered by two questions: 'Who killed Laura Palmer?' and 'What the hell am I watching?'", and that while "[t]he reincarnation doesn't have the first", "it still knows how to get you to ask the second".
 In his recap for Entertainment Weekly, Jeff Jensen also gave Part 1 a B+, criticizing the episode's "absence of certain conventions that even that unconventional pilot possessed" while also praising the episode's scope and Glass Box subplot, ultimately declaring himself "engaged" by the series.

 In her positive review of the episode, The A.V.
 Clubs Emily L. Stephens gave the episode an A, writing that the "comfort" of the original Twin Peaks is "entirely eschewed", praising the Glass Box subplot as "a remark upon the creation and the consumption of television and film" and calling the episode an "unfiltered Lynchian vision, unfettered from the structures of soap operas, police procedurals, or thrillers that gave shape to the first few original outings into Twin Peaks."